 Himalayan Balsam (Impatiens glandulifera) has been eaten in India for hundreds of years.
 I first came across the reference in Sir George Watt’s six volume ‘A Dictionary of Economic Products of India’ 1889-1896.
-In it he mentions that the seeds are eaten, having a nutty flavour, while the young leaves where used as a vegetable.
+In it he mentions that the seeds are eaten, having a nutty flavour.

 In this recipe, my friend Chris Holland from Wholeland, is going to be showing you how to make a spontaneous Himalyan Balsam seed curry using leftovers in his kitchen.